fbpx

 Family: Fabaceae subfamily Mimosoideae

-Acacia cheelii is a small tree with flaky bark that can appear to shed in ribbons.
+Acacia cheelii is a small tree, to about 7 metres tall, spreading to several metres wide, often straight and erect, with flaky bark that can appear to shed in ribbons.

 Acacia cheelii occurs on the Northern Tablelands and western slopes and plains of NSW, growing as far north-west as Moree, Wee Waa and Coonabarabran, extending south-east towards Bathurst and Newcastle.
 It is very common in the Warrumbungle National Park in central NSW.